-Dr Rashmi Mantri, founder and director of The British Youth IT College and Supermaths, was again invited onto the “Mornings with Kaye Adams” BBC Radio Scotland show.
+Dr Rashmi Mantri, founder and director of The British Youth International College and Supermaths, gets invited onto the “Mornings with Kaye Adams” BBC Radio Scotland show.

 Listen to the full discussion by clicking here.
 The segment begins at exactly 1:54:00 with an introduction by Kaye Adams.
 Dr Rashmi Mantri starts giving her input at 1:57:00.
 The segment lasts for about 30 minutes and is well worth a listen.

 A discussion on coding, communication and modern skill requirements.

 The main topic of discussion was the importance of computer coding skills over traditional inter-communication skills in the education of children.

 Hence, Rashmi was asked about and she offered her opinion on a number of topics which you can see below: